tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_3.md

 # Events

-Events are associated to the members of the aggregate that virtually change the state of the aggregate.
+Events are associated to the members of the aggregate that virtually change the state of the aggregate (i.e. doing virtual add/update/delete on their models).
 They are defined as Discriminated Union (Du) type.

 The abstract definition of an Event is: